Rockport-Metropolitan-Development/Rockport-metropolitan-wiki/pages/gm_metro_ruralline-lore.md

 1993 Lakeview transport was announced bankrupted and all services of the LVP were overtaken by the city, City ran LVP's subway to 1997 when Underwater tunnels were done, As in 1997 RPM came and bought whole M52 line from City so lakeview city could finally kill the LVP, City had alr in 1995 ended all LVP's trams & bus services and started city owned company, Subway was something none wanted to buy due it's small size and lack of maintenance of the infrastructure and stock.

 ## 1997 - 2005 :
-When RPM bought ruralline, in 1998 they started many year rehabilitation & rebuilt project due how infrastructure  was build, And due lack of maintenance, the tracks between Urban Park - Market street had lot of slow orders and even few substations needed to be rebuilt.
+When RPM bought ruralline in 1998, they started many-year rehabilitation and rebuilding projects due to how infrastructure was built in the early years.
+Because of a lack of maintenance, the tracks between Urban Park and Market Street had a lot of slow orders, and even a few substations needed to be rebuilt due to their age and lack of spare parts.

-2005: whole project was done and line under RPM colours.
+In 2005, all rehabilitation and rebuilding projects were done, and Line was fully moved under RPM company colours and dispatching system.

 ### Stock used on the line (Under LVP)
 - 81-702 (D type)